-The cyclone, that developed in mid-December at Balearic Isles was not a Mediterranean tropical-like cyclone, however I picked this storm up to description its severity.
-Aside from rare medicanes occurrence, the Mediterranean region in autumn and winter months is reaching in a large number of intense cyclones.
-Annually, an average of 47 intense cyclones is generated in the Mediterranean, representing 6,2% of all cyclones generated in the Mediterranean (Tous, Romero, 2011).
-The intense cyclones bring torrential rains and thunderstorms, which cause a flash flood and flooding in general.
-Except for the medicanes and intense cyclones, there is a number of small and exceptionally severe storms I have been unfortunate to see one of the examples of this kind of weather during my holiday at Mallorca.
+The cyclone, that developed in mid-December at Balearic Isles was not a Mediterranean tropical-like cyclone, however, I picked this storm up to describe its severity.
+Aside from rare medicanes occurrences, the Mediterranean region in autumn and winter months is reaching a large number of intense cyclones.
+Annually, an average of 47 intense cyclones are generated in the Mediterranean, representing 6,2% of all cyclones generated in the Mediterranean (Tous, Romero, 2011).
+The intense cyclones bring torrential rains and thunderstorms, which cause flash floods and flooding in general.
+Except for the medicanes and intense cyclones, there is a number of small and exceptionally severe storms I have been unfortunate to see one of the examples of this kind of weather during my holiday in Mallorca.
 The bad weather began on Saturday 17 December, when the cyclone emerged in the southeastern part of Spain, causing big flooding in forthcoming days.
 In the aftermath, 2 people died and another several were injured.
 At Mallorca, the weather started to worsen on Sunday afternoon, when thunderstorms entered the island from the south.
 There were a few thunderstorms observed before the evening, which passed one by one.
-The worst was night and Monday morning.
+The worst was at night and Monday morning.
 In the effect of this severe weather there were about 150 incidents, fortunately not serious enough.
 The emergency was called for pumping out flooded buildings and clearing fallen trees.
 The worst affected area was Campos.
 The thundery weather caused a flash flood in many places across the island (Pic.
 10-18).
 Due to this, at least a few main roads had been cut off.
 In some areas, vehicles had to be dragged from flooded roads, while others were left by their drivers as they became submerged in the floodwater.
 Aside from flooded roads many crops and draining systems had been damaged.
 In other places, water had brought down dragged debris across recently sown fields.
 Over the afternoon hours, the weather improved, bringing the sun by the evening.

 This situation continued until Tuesday 20 December morning when new thundery showers approached.
 From that time the precipitation was falling continuously till Wednesday 21 December afternoon.
 In the meantime, at least a few downpours were observed, causing a flash flood locally (Pic.
 18).
 On top of that wind became stronger.

-From Wednesday afternoon the weather conditions started to improve, however, in Sierra Tramuntana region severe weather receded in late Thursday 22 December evening.
+From Wednesday afternoon the weather conditions started to improve, however, in the Sierra Tramuntana region severe weather receded in late Thursday 22 December evening.

-6. PEOPLE AWARENESS
+6. PEOPLE’S AWARENESS

 The special characteristics of the medicines make their detection difficult.
 This is possible only with high-resolution meteorological analysis data and dense maritime observations, that task would be possible (Tous, Romero, 2013).
-Due to the scarcity of observations over the sea and the coarse resolution of long term reanalysis datasets, it is difficult to study systematically the multidecade statistics of the medicanes occurrence.
+Due to the scarcity of observations over the sea and the coarse resolution of long-term reanalysis datasets, it is difficult to study systematically the multidecade statistics of the medicanes occurrence.
 To enhance the medicane prediction capability or even to assess the risk potential in future climates it is necessary to characterize the special conditions for the synoptic-scale meteorological environments and next compare them with the Mediterranean cyclonic situation.
 It is important due to global warming, which causes an increase in the frequency and intensity of the medicanes.
 The medicanes now don’t appear so often.
-The rare the event, the more difficult it is to identify a long term change, simply because there are fewer cases to evaluate (Frei, Schar, 2001).
+The rare the event, the more difficult it is to identify a long-term change, simply because there are fewer cases to evaluate (Frei, Schar, 2001).
 For projecting future changes global climate models (GCMs) are commonly used.
 The best way to detect a medicanes appears to be a direct visual analysis.
 A fundamental tool remains the use of satellite images.
-The global warming can influence the maximum potential intensity of Mediterranean tropical-like cyclones, which will cause the bigger storm intensities.
-One of the main step, that can help to easier predictions of the Mediterranean tropical-like cyclones is built a database of medicane events in terms of the large-scale meteorological parameters.
+Global warming can influence the maximum potential intensity of Mediterranean tropical-like cyclones, which will cause bigger storm intensities.
+One of the main steps, that can help to easier predictions of the Mediterranean tropical-like cyclones is building a database of medicane events in terms of the large-scale meteorological parameters.
 The next step should be a numerical simulation of the detected medicanes and analog synoptic scenarios with adapt and use the mesoscale models (MM5) for this purpose.
-Having these data sorted we should be able to produce probabilistic risk maps for the present climate of diverse medicane attributes (genesis, trajectories, strike probability for land areas, wind and precipitation maxima)(Tous, Romero, 2013).
+Having these data sorted we should be able to produce probabilistic risk maps for the present climate of diverse medicane attributes (genesis, trajectories, strike probability for land areas, wind, and precipitation maxima)(Tous, Romero, 2013).
 These maps will be statistically compared against the ‘present’ climatologies in order to project expected changes in medicane risk imposed by global warming (Tous, Romero, 2013).
 This risk map should include an estimated possibility of medicane landfalls for a particular region.

-Basing on the historical observations the most affected country (with greatest losses per year) is Italy (Pic.
+Based on historical observations the most affected country (with the greatest losses per year) is Italy (Pic.
 22,24,25), where the reason is a mountainous peninsula surrounded by the Mediterranean basin.
-The specific location of the Italian country places him between two major centers of the medicane development, mentioned in the previous section (Pic.
+The specific location of the Italian country places him between two major centers of medicane development, mentioned in the previous section (Pic.
 7).
 Moreover, Italy has a large economy and a long coastline (Bakkensen, 2017).
-The storms, which make a direct landfall are the most damaging.
+The storms, which make direct landfall are the most damaging.
 Next to the risk map very important is also an estimation of the damages of Mediterranean hurricanes (Pic.
 26).
 The direct impact of the medicanes applies to locations surrounding the point of landfall (Pic.
 25).
 The most important things, as happened at the Mediterranean cyclone landfall are high tides, flash floods, wind flooding, and surge damages.

 A country’s governments should be aware of annual expected damages caused by medicanes in terms of the Gross Domestic Product (GDP) value (Pic.
 27).
-The studies have shown, that the small and less developed countries receive the most damages as a fraction of GDP (Bakkensen, 2017).
+The studies have shown, that the small and less developed countries receive the most damage as fraction of GDP (Bakkensen, 2017).
 The greatest fraction of GDP loses Malta, approximately 0.015% (Bakkensen, 2017).
 Highly developed European countries including France, Spain, and Italy are relatively less at risk for normalized losses due to their large economies (Bakkensen, 2017).